 The most common causes of chronic aortic regurgitation are

 Rheumatic fever and syphilis used to be the most common causes of aortic regurgitation in North America, and Western Europe, where both disorders are now rare because of the widespread use of antibiotics.
 In regions where antibiotics are not widely used, aortic regurgitation due to rheumatic fever or syphilis is still common.

 About 1% of babies have a bicuspid aortic valve, but it commonly does not cause problems until adulthood.

 Mild aortic regurgitation causes no symptom other than a characteristic heart murmur that can be heard with a stethoscope each time the left ventricle relaxes.
 People with severe regurgitation may develop symptoms when heart failure results.

-Heart failure causes shortness of breath during exertion (see Heart Failure).
+Heart failure causes shortness of breath during exertion.
 Lying flat, especially at night, makes breathing difficult.
 Sitting up allows backed-up fluid to drain out of the upper part of the lungs, restoring normal breathing.
 About 5% of people with aortic regurgitation have chest pain due to an inadequate blood supply to the heart muscle (angina), especially at night.

 The pulse, sometimes called a collapsing pulse, is momentarily strong, then disappears quickly because the blood leaks backward through the aortic valve, causing blood pressure to decrease sharply.

-People who have had a valve replacement are given antibiotics before surgical, dental, or medical procedures (see Table: Which Procedures Require Preventive Antibiotics*?) to reduce the risk of infection of the heart valve.
+People who have had a valve replacement are given antibiotics before surgical, dental, or medical procedures (see Table: Examples of Procedures That Require Preventive Antibiotics in the United States*) to reduce the risk of infection of the heart valve.